Frobenius trace fields of cohomologically rigid local systems: -isocrystals and proof of Theorem

-\begin{itemize} \item $(\mc V, \nabla)\mid_{\mf{X}_{\tilde s}}$ is the evaluation of a crystal on the absolute crystalline site $\textrm{CRYS}(\mf X_s/\Zp)$ (i.e., $\nabla$ is topologically quasi-nilpotent); and \item $(\mc V, \nabla)\mid_{\mf{X}_{\tilde s}}$ admits an $F^f$ Frobenius structure.\footnote{In fact, $(\mc V, \nabla)\mid_{\mf{X}_{\tilde s}}$ will underlie a filtered $F^f$-crystal.} \end{itemize} If $(V,\nabla)$ is further assumed to be cohomologically rigid, the above integer $f$ may be taken to be $|\cohrig{X}{\C}|!$, i.e., the size of the permutation group of the set $\cohrig{X}{\C}$. \end{thm} \begin{rmk} We note that the assumption that $\mb F_{p^f}\subset k$ is in fact unnecessary, if we assume that our de Rham bundle $(V,\nabla)$ is cohomologically rigid (as opposed to merely rigid).
-Indeed, this follows from the alternative argument due to Esnault-de Jong, see \cite[Theorem 8.4]{elec}.
-The point here is that Frobenius pullback permutes the finite collection of isomorphism classes of formal flat connections (a.k.a. crystals on the nilpotent crystalline site $NCRYS(\mf X_s/\Zp)$) that are cohomologically rigid. \end{rmk} \begin{rmk}We emphasize that, in the context of Theorem \ref{thm:EG_p-adic}, the choice of the $F^f$ structure is \emph{not} canonical: for instance, we can scale it by any number in $\Zp^{\times}$.
+\begin{proof} The fact that $(\mc V,\nabla)$ underlies an overconvergent $F^f$ isocrystal for some $f$ directly follows from \cite[Theorem 1.2]{eg2}.
+The bound on $f$ follows from the techniques of \cite{eg2}, but we say a few words.
+First, suppose that $(\mc V, \nabla)$ has unipotent monodromy around the boundary divisor (i.e., has nilpotent residues); then $(\mc V, \nabla)$ is a crystal on the log crystalline site by \cite[Theorem 1.2]{eg2}.
+Then, the Frobenius pullback $F^*(\mc V, \nabla)$ is again a crystal on the log crystalline site with nilpotent residues (see 3.25 of \emph{loc. cit.}, which is moreover cohomologically rigid (as Frobenius pullback will not change rational cohomology).\footnote{In fact, Frobenius pullback sends rigid flat connections to rigid flat connections by Corollary 4.7 of \emph{loc. cit.}} In particular, Frobenius pullback permutes the finitely many isomorphism classes of cohomologically rigid log flat connections with nilpotent residues on $(\X, \bar{\X})/W$ with the required rank and determinant condition.
+This number is no greater than $\cohrig{\X_{\C}}{\C}$ by Deligne's Riemann-Hilbert correspondence..

+In the quasi-unipotent monodromy case (with non-nilpotent residues), one may simply imitate the above reasoning on a root stack, as in Secion 3.6 of \emph{loc. cit.}

+\end{proof} \begin{rmk}We emphasize that, in the context of Theorem \ref{thm:EG_p-adic}, the choice of the $F^f$ structure is \emph{not} canonical: for instance, we can scale it by any number in $\Zp^{\times}$.
 As a result, there is \emph{no reason} to suppose that the output $F^f$-isocrystal is ``algebraic'' (in the sense of having algebraic determinant, or having traces of Frobenius elements being algebraic numbers). \end{rmk}

 The following fact relating $F^f$-isocrystals to $F$-isocrystals with coefficients is well-known. \begin{fact} Let $Y/\mathbb F_{q}$ be a smooth variety and let $f\geq 1$.
 If $\mb F_{p^f}\subset \mb{F}_q$, then there is an natural equivalence of categories between $F^f$-isocrystals on $Y$ and $F$-isocrystals on Y with coefficients in $\mb Q_{p^f}$: